Fractures

 • U&E and creatinine

-• Septic work-up and inflammatory markers if possible osteomyelitis
+• Septic work-up and inflammatory markers when osteomyelitis is considered

-• Syphilis serology in the presence of subperiosteal new bone formation or any other suggestive clinical signs
+• Syphilis serology when syphilis is considered in the presence of subperiosteal new bone formation or any other suggestive clinical signs

-• Genetic testing for Osteogenesis Imperfecta (OI) and / or connective tissue disorders known to be associated with a propensity to fracture
+• Consult with a geneticist regarding inherited bone dysplasias and consider genetic testing for Osteogenesis Imperfecta (OI) and / or connective tissue disorders known to be associated with a propensity to fracture

-• In young children (especially <2years-old) with a known suspicious fracture, investigations should be performed to search for additional but occult fractures.
+• In young children (<2years-old) with a known fracture, consider investigations to search for additional but occult fractures.

-• In the presence of significant fractures suggesting the application of significant force, particularly to the torso, consideration should be given to screening for abdominal injury.
+• In the presence of fractures suggesting the application of significant force to the torso, consider screening for abdominal injury.

-• In selected cases (including any young infant with a fracture) consideration should be given to screening tests for possible head injury (Abusive Head Trauma) including cranio-spinal trauma through shaking and/or impact.
+• In selected cases (including a young infant with a fracture) consider screening tests for possible head injury.

 1. When bruising prompts investigations for occult fractures

-The VFPMS supports the Wood et al recommendations regarding criteria for radiological investigations for occult fracture, as presented in the following table.
+The VFPMS supports the Wood et al (2014) recommendations regarding radiological investigations for occult fracture, as presented in the following table.
+These recommendations were developed by a panel of US child abuse experts’ consensus using a Delphi process.

 • History of confessed abuse